Royalkarang/vps_deploy/Deploy_MERN_on_VPS.md

-## Deploying MERN Stack Project on Hostinger VPS
+## Deploying MERN Stack Project on VPS

 - Preparing the VPS Environment
 - Setting Up the MongoDB Database